trevorlinton/whack/README.md

  Requests/sec: 81.92
  Transfer/sec: 12.96KB

-Warning: you may need to increase the amount of tests (-d) as it has too much variance to be reliable, recommended size: 187
+Warning: you may need to increase the amount of tests (-a) as it has too much variance to be reliable, recommended size: 187
 ```